mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 ```

 Meta annotation support is also used to define very specific annotations, one for _JBehave_ test steps, second for _JBehave_ converters.
-Well crafted annotations are better than generic `@Component`, even if they do not provide additional features.
+Well crafted annotations are better than generic `@Component`, even if they don't provide additional features.

 Steps.java